 Academic Probation: A cadet who is placed on Academic Probation is subject to restrictions imposed by the Dean of Academics, the Commandant of Cadets and the Director of Athletics.
-These will include, but are not necessarily limited to, a schedule of mandatory consultations with the academic advisor.
+These will include, but are not necessarily limited to, a schedule of mandatory consultations with the academic advisor, and completion of the Academic Intervention Action Plan at the beginning of each semester.
 Each individual case will be reviewed to determine if restrictions should be placed on participation in sports or extracurricular activities.
 Academic Probationary status normally continues until graduation.
-However, a cadet on Academic Probation who earns a TGPA of 2.50 or greater for one semester or a 2.00 or greater for two successive semesters (not including the Summer Term) may petition the Dean of Academics to be removed from academic probationary status provided that their cumulative and major GPAs are both 2.00 or greater.
+However, a cadet on Academic Probation who earns a TGPA of 2.50 or greater for one semester or a 2.00 or greater for two successive semesters (not including the Summer Term) may petition the Associate Dean of Academic Affairs to be removed from academic probationary status provided they no longer meet the academic criteria for academic probation as outlined above.
 Additional details on procedures for petitioning for removal from Academic Probation are found in the Regulations for the Corps of Cadets.